 Energy is the lifeblood of modern society.
-Fluid and material resources beneath the Earth's surface underlie our everyday efforts in reliable energy provision and environmental conservation in the form of petroleum, CO2 storage, and critical mineral resources.
-Such subsurface systems, however, are porous and have incredible degrees of geometric and chemical complexity.
-These complexities, attributed to mineralogical heterogeneity, greatly impede our understanding of these subsurface systems and our ability to recover the resources that reside within these types of systems.
+Material resources from the Earth underlie our everyday efforts in reliable energy provision and environmental conservation in the form of mineral resources, CO2 storage, and energy storage.
+Many energy and environmental systems, however, are nanoporous and have incredible degrees of physical and chemical complexity.
+These complexities, due to chemical heterogeneity and anomalous behavior under nanoconfinement, greatly impede our understanding and control of natural and engineered processes to leverage the Earth's energy and environmental resources.

-Our lab aims to understand and to develop methods that leverage our ability to recover the Earth's resources from the subsurface.
-In pursuit of this goal, we seek to address questions such as: how do fluids, in particular multicomponent, multiphase fluids behave at the fundamental microscopic pore-scale?
-How do reservoir fluids such as oil, water, or CO2 interact with the solid pore surfaces that surround them?
-How do mineralogical heterogeneities affect these interactions?
+Our lab aims to understand and to develop methods to leverage the Earth's resources.
+In pursuit of this goal, we seek to address questions such as: how do fluids, specifically multicomponent, multiphase fluids, behave at the fundamental micro/nanoscopic pore-scale?
+How do pore fluids such as brine and CO2 interact with the solid pore surfaces that surround them?
+How do mineralogic heterogeneities affect these interactions?
 And, how can we in turn leverage this basic understanding to develop ways that improve our ability to extract these resources?

-We investigate these questions by combining experimental methods such as microfluidics and surface characterization, and theoretical approaches in geochemistry and reactive transport.
+We investigate these questions by combining experimental methods in micro/nanofluidics and materials characterization with theoretical approaches in geochemistry and reactive transport.
 The research conducted in our lab draws expertise from multiple disciplines, including fluid mechanics, thermodynamics, colloidal chemistry, geochemistry, and micro/nanoengineering.
-Below are a few highlights of topics that we are investigating currently.
 For more information, please contact us!